Menu

 Proper oversight and legislation mandating drug and alcohol testing would offer many benefits:

-- Ensures those with substance abuse problems can be identified and directed into support programmes rather than simply fired
+• Ensures those with substance abuse problems can be identified and directed into support programmes rather than simply dismissed

-- Research shows testing programmes can positively impact safety when combined with rehabilitation
+• Research shows testing programmes can positively impact safety when combined with rehabilitation and support services

 Many advocate adopting pre-employment, random and “for cause” drug testing modelled on successful programmes in transport industries.
-Workers in safety-critical construction roles would face regular checks to detect drug use and emerging problems.
+Workers in safety-critical construction roles would face regular checks to detect drug use and emerging problems early.

 Testing Must Be Part of a Larger Safety Initiative